2014 Open GDF Suez

 The 2014 Open GDF Suez was a women's professional tennis tournament played on indoor hardcourts.
-It was the 22nd edition of the Open GDF Suez (formerly known as the Open Gaz de France) and a Premier tournament on the 2014 WTA Tour.
+It was the 22nd and last edition of the Open GDF Suez (formerly known as the Open Gaz de France) and a Premier tournament on the 2014 WTA Tour.
 It took place at Stade Pierre de Coubertin in Paris, France from January 25 through February 2, 2014.
+Unseeded Anastasia Pavlyuchenkova won the singles title.